ipab-rad/lite6_ws/README.md

 # IMPORTANT: This repository is a work in progress, once it is in a stable state this message will be removed.

 # UFactory Lite6 Workspace
 This workspace serves as a template for setting up a ROS 2 workspace for performing robot learning research.
+Most of the application code within this repository is intended to be run using Docker, with this being said, it is possible to build the ROS workspace on the host of a machine running Ubuntu 22.04.
+Tutorials and code have not been tested on Windows or MacOS.

 <img src="./assets/workspace.jpg" width="400" />

 # Hardware Setup

+## Components
+* UFactory Lite6
+* Intel NUC (Intel i5 as minimum CPU spec)
+* Client machine (Nvidia GPU that supports CUDA 12+)
+* Ethernet switch
+* Zed camera

 <img src="./assets/ufactory.png" width="400" />

 # Software Setup